camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 **API version development**

 On the main branch,
-* develop the API scope in a "work-in-progress mode" (API version = wip and version in URL is vwip).
+* develop the API scope in a "work-in-progress mode" (API version = `wip` and version in URL is `vwip`).
 * make sure to create the required release assets and record them in the `APIname-API-Readiness-Checklist.md` file.
-If this file is not yet available, copy and rename the template API-Readiness-Checklist.md from the [ReleaseManagement](https://github.com/camaraproject/ReleaseManagement) / documentation folder, and prefix it with the API name.
+If this file is not yet available, copy and rename the template `API-Readiness-Checklist.md` from the [ReleaseManagement](https://github.com/camaraproject/ReleaseManagement) / documentation folder, and prefix it with the API name.

 **Create the release PR**

 Once the defined scope and required stability is reached, create the (pre-)release PR.

 A (pre-)release PR provides only the following changes:
-* update of the version information in the API OAS definition files (no "wip" in the version field and base URL of any of the API files).
+* update of the version information in the API OAS definition files (no `wip` in the version field and base URL of any of the API files).
-* update all links (URLS) to point to resources of the release and include the release number on their path (no links with "main", no relative links).
+* update all links (URLS) to point to resources of the release and include the release number on their path (no links with `main`, no relative links).
 * complete the `APIname-API-Readiness-Checklist.md` file ensuring all required release assets are available.
-If not yet available, copy the template API-Readiness-Checklist.md from the [ReleaseManagement](https://github.com/camaraproject/ReleaseManagement) / documentation folder, and prefix it with the API name.
+If not yet available, copy the template `API-Readiness-Checklist.md` from the [ReleaseManagement](https://github.com/camaraproject/ReleaseManagement) / documentation folder, and prefix it with the API name.
 * update the `CHANGELOG.md` file in the home of the API repository.
-If not yet available, copy the `CHANGELOG_TEMPLATE.md` from the [ReleaseManagement](https://github.com/camaraproject/ReleaseManagement) / documentation folder.
+If not yet available, copy the `CHANGELOG_TEMPLATE.md` from the [ReleaseManagement](https://github.com/camaraproject/ReleaseManagement) / documentation folder (removing the `_TEMPLATE` part).
 See also the example available in the documentation / SupportingDocuments / `CHANGELOG_EXAMPLE.md`.
-  * add a new section at the top of the file for the release and each API version with the following content:
+  * add a new section at the top of your `CHANGELOG.md` file for the release and each API version with content as follows:
     * for an alpha release, the delta with respect to the previous release
     * for the first release-candidate, all changes since the last public release
     * for subsequent release-candidate(s), only the delta to the previous release-candidate